Welcome to the Center for Contemporary Buddhist Studies (CCBS)

 - Initiate and develop applications for external funding of activities and research projects.

 - We offer courses at the Department of Cross-Cultural and Regional Studies related to Contemporary Buddhism, including Tibetan Buddhism: Translations and transformations (spring 2018), Imagining Shangri-La (spring 2017), Global Buddhism (fall 2016), Buddhism in a modern world (spring 2016), and Buddhism in Asia (fall 2015).
+We are also planning a summer school 2020 on Contemporary Buddhism.

 - A monthly lecture series open to the public